nnuwen/Play-Store-Revenue-Analysis/README.md

 - Juptyer Notebook

 ## Project Files
--`data_preprocessing.sql` – SQL queries used to inspect, clean, and prepare the data
+- `data_preprocessing.sql` – SQL queries used to inspect, clean, and prepare the data
 - `Exploratory_Data_Analysis.ipynb` – Python notebook containing exploratory analysis and visualizations
 - `playstore_revenue_analysis.csv` – Dataset used for the analysis